 The decision to become a parent through adoption is one of the biggest decisions made in a lifetime.
 Adopting is not just a snap decision made overnight.
 People who have adopted may have thought about it for years prior to taking the first step to becoming an adoptive parent.

-There are many things to consider and learn about before starting the process of adoption:
+There are many topics to consider and learn about before starting the process of adoption:

 1. The different types of adoption.